worldtreefirst/nitrokey-app/README.md

 ```

 #### Using qmake:
-Please compile earlier libnitrokey (following instructions from its readme).
+Please compile libnitrokey before App (following instructions from its readme).
 QMake will search static libnitrokey library in `libnitrokey/build` directory.
 ```
 qmake
 make -j4